aviral-batra/obsidian-power-search/README.md

 ## TODO

 - add search query history to undo search history
+- make ui blend in with theme
+- add a search bar at top of widget
 - different columns show different types of notes
 - not require restart for deactivating indexes
 - pin searches